 Following submission of the technical project report, the EPAO will inform and confirm with the apprentice the date for the formal presentation with questioning.
-Independent assessors will be given a maximum of 3 working weeks from the date of submission to review the technical project report.
+Independent assessors will be given sufficient time after submission to review the technical project report prior to the presentation with questioning.
 The formal presentation with questioning will be carried out within 6 working weeks from the date the technical project report is submitted to the EPAO.

-Method 1 Component 2: Presentation with questioning
+Method 1 Component 2: Presentation and guestioning